Russell T. Gordon: Career and work

 Maurice Forget further says that "the essence of Gordon's works are the organization of the pictorial space, the invention of shapes and the contrasts, conflicts, allusions, allegories and patterns which emerge from the sometimes disparate elements placed in juxtaposition."
 There is a celebratory current in Gordon's art.

-Gordon's work reflects his own social, intellectual and moral development as a man over that time, with all of his characteristics—most notably being an American black man—he searches for those universal truths which best express his own perspective on humanity.
-The phenomena absorbed by him—and the resulting metaphors susceptible of being followed in his work—reflect with a certain linearity the events in the artist's own life.
-In breaking the bonds which tied him to the poorest parts of Philadelphia, to a city which had no understanding, let alone respect, for the activities of the intellect or the beauties of art, and to an American society in its most conservative pre-Kennedy mode, Gordon has sought and achieved in his art a freedom originating with redemption from the cliches of race and social standing, working towards a luminous vision of human life.
+Gordon's work reflects his own social, intellectual and moral development as a man over that time, with all of his characteristics—most notably being an American black man—he searches for universal truths which best express his own perspective on humanity.
+The phenomena absorbed by him—and the resulting metaphors susceptible of being followed in his work—reflect somewhat linearly the events in the artist's own life.

+In leaving Philadelphia and American society, Gordon sought independence in his art, moving away from themes of race and social standing to focus on human life.

+Gordon’s archives are held at Concordia University's Records Management and Archives.